jonglennmoe/timestampToAgoString/README.md

-## Timestamp to string.
+## Timestamp to ago string.

 A small util for converting a timestamp to a string.
+Pass in a timestamp and get a string back that says how long ago it was.

+n example could be, "interacted 5 seconds ago".

-- "XX seconds"
+- "XX seconds ago"
-- "XX minutes"
+- "XX minutes ago"
-- "XX hours"
+- "XX hours ago"
-- "XX weeks"
+- "XX weeks ago"
-- "XX months"
+- "XX months ago"
-- "XX years"
+- "XX years ago"

+Of course you can change the outcoming sting as you please in the end of the time.tsx file.

 ## Installation